AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-flow.md

 ---
-title: Checkout flow
+title: "Checkout flow"
-description: Overview of the [!DNL Express Checkout] flow in Adobe Commerce.
+description: "Overview of the [!DNL Quick Checkout] flow in Adobe Commerce."
 exl-id: 82761627-a0d4-4cb0-aad1-9865fcb550d4
 ---
-# [!DNL Express Checkout] flow
+# [!DNL Quick Checkout] flow

->[!IMPORTANT]
->
-> This feature is for Early Adopter Program (EAP) users only and is not yet accessible for all customers.
-Currently limited to US customers.
-Contact Adobe Commerce Support for assistance and questions.

-This section provides an overview of the typical checkout experience using the [!DNL Express Checkout] for Adobe Commerce extension.
+This section provides an overview of the typical checkout experience using the [!DNL Quick Checkout] for Adobe Commerce extension.

-A successful [!DNL Express Checkout] flow consists of the following steps:
+A successful [!DNL Quick Checkout] flow consists of the following steps:

 1. Open your storefront and add items in your cart.
 1. Proceed to checkout.